Siddharth Balachandran, PhD

 Lab Phone: 215-214-1528

-Type I IFNs (e.g.IFN-α2) were approved by the Food & Drug Administration (FDA) in 1986 as the first commercial anticancer biotherapeutic, and are currently employed in the treatment of over twenty human cancers.
-It is thought that the IFNs exert their antitumor effects by modulation and reactivation of the immune response to the tumor and/or by direct tumoricidal activity, but the underlying mechanisms remain poorly described.
+Finally, the Balachandran laboratory is interested in targeting RIP1/3 kinases in human cancers that respond to IFN therapy, or possess well-established innate-immune and inflammatory etiologies.
+IFNs (esp.
+IFN-α) were approved by the Food & Drug Administration (FDA) in 1986 as the first ever commercial anticancer biotherapeutic, and are currently employed in the treatment of over twenty human cancers.
 In the years preceding their approval by the FDA, the IFNs were touted as a potential ‘silver bullet’ cure for many forms of cancer, even making the cover of Time magazine in 1980.
-Unfortunately, these cytokines have, in recent years, fallen out of favor with many oncologists because of their very unpleasant side-effects.
+Unfortunately, these cytokines have, in recent years, fallen out of favor with many oncologists because of their severe side-effects.
 Nevertheless, IFNs continue to be used in the clinic and provide spectacular cures of several highly malignant cancers (such as AIDS-associated lymphomas and metastatic renal cell carcinoma), highlighting their Janus-faced nature.
+The laboratory is interested in developing rational IFN-based combinations that seek to exploit IFN-triggered direct tumor cell death as a means to improve the efficacy of this cytokine and so lower its effective dose.Description of research projects

 Fox Chase Programs